JS0Nai/repo-rt/README.md

 ### Option 1: Using the Helper Script (Recommended)

-The easiest way to run repo-mapper is to use the `run_mapper.sh` helper script, which handles Python command differences automatically:
+The easiest way to run repo-rt is to use the `run_mapper.sh` helper script, which handles Python command differences automatically:

     ```bash
-    # From the repo-mapper directory
+    # From the repo-rt directory
     ./scripts/run_mapper.sh [target_path] [options]
     ```